Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel form of diffusion models which introduces branch points which explicitly encode the hierarchical relationship between distinct data classes.
-Branched diffusion models are an alternative method of conditional generation for discrete classes.
-Compared to the current state-of-the-art conditional diffusion models, we showed numerous advantages of branched models in conditional generation.
-We used several standard benchmark datasets and large real-world datasets to demonstrate our method in many domains, including in a real scientific setting.
+Compared to the current state-of-the-art conditional diffusion models, we showed numerous advantages of branched models in conditional generation, including: 1) extension to new data in an efficient fine-tuning step which avoids catastrophic forgetting, 2) transmutation of objects from one class into the analogous object of another class; and 3) novel insights into interpretability.
+We showcased these advantages across many different datasets, including several standard benchmark datasets and two large real-world scientific datasets where branched diffusion models discovered relevant biology and chemistry.

-Firstly, we showed that branched models are easily extendable to new, never-before-seen classes through an efficient fine-tuning step which does not lead to catastrophic forgetting of pre-existing classes.
-This can enhance diffusion-model training in online-learning settings and in scientific applications where new data is constantly being produced experimentally.
-Additionally, branched models are capable of more sophisticated forms of conditional generation, such as the transmutation of objects from one class into the analogous object of another class.
-Using transmutation, we demonstrated the ability of branched diffusion models to recover relevant biological variations.
-Furthermore, we showed that branched models can offer some insights into interpretability.
-Namely, reverse-diffusion intermediates at branch points are hybrids which encode shared or interpolated characteristics of multiple data classes.
-To our knowledge, this work is one of the few which explores the interpretability of diffusion models, and the only one which directly attempts to improve it.

-Finally, because branched diffusion models operate on the same underlying diffusion process as a conventional linear model, they are flexibly applied to virtually any diffusion-model paradigm (e.g. continuous or discrete time, different noise schedules and definitions of the noising process, etc.).
-Branched models are also easily combined with existing methods which aim to improve training/sampling efficiency or generative performance \cite{Kong2021a,Kong2021b,Watson2021,Dockhorn2021,Song2021,Xiao2022}, or other methods which condition based on external properties \cite{Song2021,Ho2021}.
+Because branched diffusion models use on same underlying diffusion process as a conventional linear model, they are flexibly applied to virtually any diffusion-model paradigm (e.g. continuous or discrete time, different definitions of the noising process, etc.).
+Branched models are also easily combined with existing methods which aim to improve training/sampling efficiency or generative performance \citep{Kong2021b,Watson2021,Dockhorn2021,Song2021,Xiao2022}, or other methods which condition based on external properties \citep{Song2021,Ho2021}.

-Branched diffusion models have many direct applications, and we particularly highlighted their usefulness in a scientific setting.
+Branched diffusion models have many direct applications, and we highlighted their usefulness in scientific settings.
 Further exploration in the structure of diffusion models (e.g. branched vs linear) may continue to have resounding impacts in how these models are used across many areas.